10 C

 Inflation was likely to climb in the next financial year, as rising global oil prices, new taxes and increase in electricity and gas tariffs would put upward pressure on CPI inflation.

-The SBP said that recovery in large-scale manufacturing, which grew by 4.7 per cent during July-March FY16 compared to 2.8 per cent in Jul-Mar FY15, was expected to continue further on account of improving energy and security conditions.
+7 per cent during July-March FY16 compared to 2.8 per cent in Jul-Mar FY15, was expected to continue further on account of improving energy and security conditions.

 Related Articles